iqbal-lab-org/pandora/README.md

 [![Docker Repository on Quay](https://quay.io/repository/rmcolq/pandora/status "Docker Repository on Quay")](https://quay.io/repository/rmcolq/pandora)

 You can also download a containerized image of Pandora.
-Pandora is hosted on Dockerhub and images can be downloaded with the
+Pandora is hosted on Quay and images can be downloaded with the
 command:

 ```